Employee Motivation Is a Challenge

 - Hold a weekly one-on-one meeting with each employee who reports to you.
 They like to know that they will have this time every week.
 Encourage employees to come prepared with questions, requests for support, troubleshooting ideas for their work, and information that will keep you from being blindsided or disappointed by a failure to produce on schedule or as committed.

 Employees find interaction and communication with and attention from senior and executive managers motivational.
-In a recent study by Towers Perrin (now Towers Watson), the Global Workforce Study which included nearly 90,000 workers from 18 countries, the role of senior managers in attracting employee discretionary effort exceeded that of immediate supervisors.
+In the recent Global Workforce Study by Towers Perrin (now Towers Watson), which included nearly 90,000 workers from 18 countries, the role of senior managers in attracting employee discretionary effort exceeded that of immediate supervisors.

 - Congratulate staff on life events such as new babies, inquire about vacation trips, and ask about how both personal and company events turned out.
 Care enough to stay tuned into these kinds of employee life events and activities.

-Provide the opportunity for employees to develop their skills and abilities.
+Provide opportunities for employees to develop their skills and abilities.
 Employees want to continue to develop their knowledge and skills.
 Employees do not want jobs that they perceive as no-brain drudge work.

 - Allow staff members to attend important meetings, meetings that cross-functional areas, and that the supervisor normally attends.